is210-spring-2017/is210-week-10-warmup/README.rst

 #.
 Use a new cell in your notebook

 #.
 Declare a variable named ``DATA`` as a dictionary object.
-Assign it a set
+Assign the  set
-    of key/value pairs.
-This is example data for you to work with but you may create any dictionary of data provided it is at least 10 items long and both keys and values are integers.
+    of key/value pairs shown below.

 #.
 Create a function named ``iter_dict_funky_sum()`` that takes one
     dictionary argument.